wmiller848/Fedops/README.md

 Fedops believes in robust security, the 'init' command will walk you through configuring a new cluster.
 After you have configured the new cluster Fedops will create an encrypted configuration file for the cluster.
-This is important as your configuration file will store sensative information about your account for a given cloud provider, ssh keypairs and tls certifcates keypairs.
+This is important as your configuration file will store sensative information about your account for a given cloud provider,ssh key pairs, and tls certificate key pairs.

 You should treat the 'Fedops' file with care, this contains vital information on your stack.